-You’ll likely notice holes in you wave petunia blooms if your plant is being impacted by budworms.
-If Pennsylvania, if noticed that these tend to be a problem in late summer.
+You’ll likely notice holes in your Wave petunia blooms if your plant is being impacted by budworms.
+If Pennsylvania, we’ve noticed these tend to be a problem in late summer.

-There are many ways to treat budworm — we have found Thurocide to be effective at killing budworms and bringing back those blooms.
+There are many ways to treat budworm.
+We have found Thurocide to be effective at killing budworms and bringing back Wave petunia blooms.

-If you wave petunia has stopped blooming the reason is likely due to not giving the plant the care that it grows the best in.
-If you are providing the plant with the water, sun, and fertilizer it needs, then it might be due to a disease or insect infestation.
+If your Wave petunia has stopped blooming the reason is likely due to not giving the plant the care it needs.
+If you are providing the plant with the water, sun, and fertilizer it needs and it still isn’t blooming, then it might be due to a disease or insect infestation.